Bonfires or Smoke Nuisance

-- Composting is a natural alternative to burning which reduces the amount of waste sent to landfill and is a cost effective way of improving your soil fertility.
-Visit our Visit our Composting page for further advice.
+Composting is a natural alternative to burning which reduces the amount of waste sent to landfill and is a cost effective way of improving your soil fertility.
+Visit our composting web page for further advice.

 How can I avoid causing a nuisance?

 You should only have a fire when absolutely necessary but if you must have a fire there are Dos and Don’ts which can help you to avoid causing a nuisance.

 Do make your neighbours aware that you intend to have a fire.
 This gives them the opportunity to close windows and take in washing.

 Do choose the location carefully.
 Make sure it is away from trees, fences and buildings.

 Do think about the wind direction and where the smoke is likely to go.